purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 asm-aarch64 = ["asm"] # DEPRECATED: use `asm` instead
 ```

-Should we just enable the `asm` feature, maybe?..
+Should we enable the `asm` feature, maybe?..

 ```shell
 $ cargo add sha2 -F asm